adamfidel/llvm/sycl/doc/extensions/sandbox/sycl_graph_native_record_mode.md

 | Limitation          | Description                                                                                                                         |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |
 | **SYCL Host tasks** | SYCL-level host tasks (as opposed to L0 host tasks) require new runtime support that is currently being developed by the SYCL team. |

+If host tasks are needed, directly using `zeCommandListAppendHostFunction` can be used as a workaround until SYCL support is added.
+Attempting to record via the `sycl::handler::host_task` API will lead to correctness issues in your application.

 ### Not Supported